MichaelOreillyMor/BaseProject/README.md

 - The PlayerController that handles the state of a player(e.g: soldiers alive).
 - The GameController that handles the match state and which player wins.

-The Factories use the PoolManager to get the cells, UnitStates, UnitConsmetics and UIPanelUnitStats.
+These factories use the PoolManager (IPoolProvider) to get the cells, UnitStates, UnitConsmetics and UIPanelUnitStats.
 Then everything is injected, wired and returned.

 ![pawnFactory](/readmeImgs/pawnFactory.png)